syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/in-line-editing.md

 * To remove a selected row from the Grid, use the `deleteRecord` method.
 For both edit and delete operations, you must select a row first.

-> In both normal and dialog editing modes, these methods can be used.
+>* In both normal and dialog editing modes, these methods can be used.

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/edit/inline-programmatic/razor %}
+{% include code-snippet/grid/edit/inline-programmatic/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="programmatic.cs" %}
 {% include code-snippet/grid/edit/inline-programmatic/programmatic.cs %}